aloisiaarnoldi/notes/README.md

 4. Participate in open source projects: Contributing to open-source projects not only helps you build your portfolio but also allows you to work with cutting-edge technologies.
 It' l also a great way to collaborate with other developers and learn new skills.
 5. Stay organized and efficient: Learn howto manage your time and prioritize tasks effectively.
 This will help ensure that you can stay focused on your work and make progress towards your goals.
 6. Always be ready to adapt: The tech field is constantly changing, so it s essential to be open to learning new things and adjusting your approach to problems.
 Embrace change and you'll be better equipped to succeed in this ever-evolving industry.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code that accomplishes the task at hand with the minimum necessary complexity.
+Remember, you're not just writing code for computers to execute but also for humans to understand and collaborate on."

+In essence, keep it simple and avoid over-engineering.
+Code should be expressive and easy to reason about, which will save time and reduce errors in the long run.
+Regularly refactor your code, use descriptive variable names, and embrace modularity.
+Lastly, always consider the potential need for future changes or additions when designing your solution.